Dalsearan/sipproxy/README.md

 # Using of sipproxy:

 ## SIP phone:
-   Set the ip-address of sipproxy as an outbound proxy in your SIP phone settings.
+   Set the ip-address and port ***25060*** of sipproxy as an outbound proxy in your SIP phone settings.

 ## Asterisk:

  ###  SIP:
- Set the parameter "outboundproxy=ip-address of sipproxy" for the SIP-trunk in sip.conf, for example:
+ Set the parameter "outboundproxy=ip-address of sipproxy:25060" for the SIP-trunk in sip.conf, for example:

-    outboundproxy=192.168.0.1
+    outboundproxy=192.168.0.1:25060

  ###  PJSIP:
  https://wiki.asterisk.org/wiki/display/AST/PJSIP+with+Proxies